Contrast-Security-OSS/infrastructure-hire-project/project3/README.md

 * A fork of this repository (If you have concerns about this, let us know!)
 * An AWS account (Contrast will provide a temporary one)
 * Terraform v0.13.x
-* FIXME

 # Overview

-The overall concept of this project is to FIXME
+The overall concept of this project is to tune the given MySQL database from both a system and application perspective.

 # Tasks

 1. Stand up the the Terraform managed RDS infrastructure (see `terraform/envs/production/README.md`
-1. Load data file located in `mysql/FIXME` into RDS
-1. FIXME

-### Senior Candidates (or anyone looking to have some more fun!)
-For a senior candidate we'd like to explore more into your FIXME

-1. FIXME

-#### Optional

-1. FIXME

-## Things to keep in mind

-- Treat this like a production service - think about concepts such as reliability, principle of least privilege, availability, security, etc.
-- Break down the work into sizeable chunks (PR per task, commit per task, etc).
-Show us how you would approach this work.
+1. Make sure you can connect to the database using the 'mysql' CLI or other MySQL client.
+1. Create the schema and load the data found in script 'schema_and_data.sql'.
+1. Pick three of the queries from the 'query_N.sql' set of scripts in the 'mysql' directory and do whatever it takes to improve or optimize them to perform well.

+# Notes

+The given sample database is tiny, so there will be no real performance issues using it.
+Therefore, assume when reading an EXPLAIN plan that instead of hundreds of rows, you will encounter 10's to 100's of millions of rows.

 # Bonus points!

-Add what you feel could be missing from this project.
-Show us how you think about running RDS/MySQL/Terraform/FIXME and what you are passionate about.
+If you feel that one or more of these queries should not actually be used on an OLTP system, what would you recommend and why?

 # Feedback

 We love feedback.
 PR or create issues on this repository with feedback on what we could do better!